Bachelor of Applied Science (BAppSc) in Aquaculture and Fisheries

 Aquaculture is the aquatic equivalent of agriculture – the production of aquatic species in land or sea based ‘farms’.

-Aquaculture in New Zealand has undergone a huge expansion and now production of seacage salmon and greenlip mussels is a big part of our seafood industry.
+Aquaculture in New Zealand has undergone a huge expansion and now production of sea pen raised King salmon and Greenlip mussels is a big part of our seafood industry.

 Why study Aquaculture and Fisheries?